UQ-RCC/hpc-docs/policy/Bunya-Conditions-of-Access.md

 ## Bunya Conditions of Access
-dated 2024-02-02
+dated 2025-03-28

-**Every user agrees to these conditions before they are granted access to Bunya**
+**By accessing Bunya a user agrees to the below terms of conditions of access.**

-The questions in this form determine the basic understanding of a user (new or experienced) of the provided file systems and job submission system on University of Queensland owned and operated HPCs such as Bunya.
+The terms in this form determine the basic understanding of a user (new or experienced) of the provided file systems and job submission system on University of Queensland owned and operated HPCs such as Bunya.

 * I understand that a basic knowledge of Unix is required to use HPC efficiently.
 An introduction to basic Unix commands is provided in Set 3 of https://www.qcif.edu.au/training/hpc-training-resources